vuralclk/vcunusedlocalization/README.md

 - Swift Team for SwiftSyntax
 - Apple for Swift Argument Parser
-- All contributors who have helped with the project
+- Special thanks to [Arif Okuyucu](https://github.com/okuyucuarif) for his valuable support and guidance on this project

 ---